galoainstein/notes-app/README.md

 ## Execute

-Run `ng serve` for a dev server.
+Run `npm install` to install all packages and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 The project has also been uploaded to Vercel, access in <https://notes-app-jet.vercel.app/notes> with no need to install or download anything.

 ## Functions